-Special note: Effective with the Fall 2016 semester, CSC101 and BBG115 are treated as separate, unique courses such that students can earn six credits for taking both courses.
-This policy will NOT be applicable retroactively for students who took both courses prior to the Fall 2016 semester.
 This course is an examination of problem solving techniques using computer applications software.
 With the MS Office Suite, students will learn to use each software package to contribute value to business.
 Focus is on preparing professional documents with Word, building flexible spreadsheets on Excel, using Access to analyze data to produce valid results and PowerPoint to effectively present and communicate.
 Social networking sites and their impact upon business will be explored.
 Individual and group projects will require students to utilize the MS Suite to prepare business documents, produce in-house publications and create and business presentations using themes, tables and graphs.
 A primary focus is the in-depth use of spreadsheets and databases to solve business problems.
 Interpretation and effective communication of results, both written and oral are practiced.
 Prerequisites: Eligible for either ENG101E or ENG101.

 BBG125, The Future and Business Organizations (3 cr.)
-Gen Ed Competency:

-Critical Analysis & Logical Thinking This course provides an introduction to business organization in our changing economic system and the global market.
+This course provides an introduction to business organization in our changing economic system and the global market.
 It includes an extensive look at the external environmental factors and their impact upon business and industry.
 Environmental scanning, from an organization perspective, is used to forecast, adjust and adapt to future trends.
 Students will analyze business organizations in the present and develop future-oriented thinking skills.
 Prerequisites: Eligible for either ENG101E or ENG101.